ntop/n2n/doc/Tools.md

 appropriate routes to supernodes and peers via the original default gateway.

-The tool can auto-detect the default gateway and also has options to only route traffic to specified networks through the VPN gateway.
+The tool can auto-detect the default gateway and also has options to only route traffic to some specified networks through the VPN gateway.

 Make sure to run with sufficient rights to let the tool add and delete routes.